 The Wacom One is Wacom’s most affordable display tablet to date.
 This Wacom One review will be presented from a digital artist’s perspective.

-Quick disclaimer, this is not a sponsored video, but Wacom did send me this tablet unconditionally to review as I please.
+Quick disclaimer: This is not a sponsored video, but Wacom did send me this tablet unconditionally to review as I please.
 As always, all opinions in this review are my own.
 I may earn commission from purchases made through affiliate links in this article.

 Now if the name Wacom One sounds familiar, you’re not the only one.
 (See what I did there?)
 There is also the One by Wacom which is a non-display tablet, potentially adding some confusion for those of you who are searching for these devices online.